mjordan/islandora_feeds/modules/islandora_feeds_mods/README.md

 ## Overview

-This module provides a sample implementation of creating a MODS datastream from an OBJ datastream created by the Islandora Feeds module.
+This module provides a sample implementation for generating a MODS datastream from an OBJ datastream created by the Islandora Feeds module.
 With some development effort, the Islandora Feeds module will allow the direct generation of MODS and other complex XML datastreams.
 Until then, enjoy this workaround.

 Given a OBJ datastream like this: